 The oven automatically displays weight in imperial.
-If you wish to use metric system, press START Pad once directly after plugging the oven in, and the indicator will show g/kg.
-The indicator will show oz/lb or g/kg when you have to set the weight (e.g., after pressing AUTO DEFROST Pad).
+If you wish to use metric system, press Start Pad once directly after plugging the oven in, the indicator shows g/kg.
+The indicator will show oz/lb or g/kg when you have to set the weight (e.g., after pressing Auto Defrost Pad).